 Adding these small objects is primarily targeted to aggregate or summarize information that allows users to be informed about what’s happening in that Jira instance, in real-time, by means of its issues.
 These gadgets may well be summaries or statistical charts.

 That landing page in your Jira instance (read it as a dashboard) is composed of a customizable variety of “small objects” filled with the information you need (gadgets,) in order to keep track of the information necessary to help you accomplish your goals.

 When configuring your dashboards in Jira, Atlassian recommends organizing the information shown there, from the point of view of data you need to see and track, leaving apart meaningless data with just information:

 “Make it about teams, projects, and tasks,

 not about tools.” - Atlassian.

 For Atlassian, there is a set of gadgets that will allow you to organize and track your tasks in Jira.
 There, you will be able to visualize the tasks which are pending (or completed) in other Jira aspects you need to track.

-Regarding the Atlassian Marketplace, some apps available there can help to follow-up and control tasks, and the ones providing gadgets for Jira with that information usually offer data about the context of issues, and no about projects.
+Regarding the Atlassian Marketplace, some apps available there can help to follow-up and control tasks, and the ones providing gadgets for Jira with that information usually offer data about the context of issues, and not about projects.

 Regarding Projectrak (previously known as Profields), the landscape changes.
 Considering this app is targeted to help people track projects with Jira, the information offered by Projectrak gadgets provides a different solution that stands out over other options available at the Atlassian Marketplace.

 As you can see in the image below, a dashboard from Jira, displaying the Projectrak gadgets we will explain in the following, looks very different, showing multiple project specific-information tailored by you, for yourself:

-Projectrak gadgets help you organizing and tracking projects right from Jira dashboards.
+Projectrak gadgets help you organize and track projects right from Jira dashboards.